linto-ai/linto-stt/nemo/README.md

 The real-time transcription (streaming) API is accessible via a WebSocket connection ([see](#websocket---streaming)).
 The default values of the API can be found in [```.envdefault```](https://github.com/linto-ai/linto-stt/blob/master/nemo/.envdefault) and can be used as a template for your own configuration file.

-Run the API to transcribe in english in real-time using:
+Run the API to transcribe in English in real-time using:
 ```sh
 docker run -p 8080:80 --name linto-stt-nemo -e SERVICE_MODE=websocket -e MODEL=nvidia/stt_en_fastconformer_hybrid_medium_streaming_80ms_pc -e ARCHITECTURE=hybrid_bpe lintoai/linto-stt-nemo
 ```

-or transcribe in french using:
+or transcribe in French using:
 ```sh
 docker run --rm -it -p 8080:80 --name linto-stt-nemo -e SERVICE_MODE=websocket -e MODEL=linagora/linto_stt_fr_fastconformer -e ARCHITECTURE=hybrid_bpe lintoai/linto-stt-nemo
 ```
-This french model does not include punctuation.
+This French model does not include punctuation.
 See [PUNCTUATION_MODEL environment variable](#punctuation_model-environment-variable) if you want to add punctuation.

 If you have a GPU, you can add `-e DEVICE=cuda --gpus all` to the command.